TWA Flight 400

 On April 1, 1956, a Martin 4-0-4, registration #N40403, operating as TWA Flight 400, crashed on takeoff from Greater Pittsburgh International Airport (PIT).
-Twenty-two of the 36 people aboard the aircraft, including one crewmember, perished in the evening crash on Easter Sunday.
+Twenty-two of the 36 people aboard the aircraft, including one crewmember (Hostess Mary Jane Fanning), perished in the evening crash on Easter Sunday.

 Flight 400 was to be an eastbound IFR flight from Pittsburgh to Newark International Airport (EWR) in New Jersey, with scheduled stops in eastern Pennsylvania at Harrisburg, Reading, and Allentown.
-On this particular flight, the first officer was in the left seat, as he was being line-checked by the captain; both pilots survived.
+On this particular flight, the first officer (Harlan V. Jesperson) was in the left seat, as he was being line-checked by the captain (Raymond F. McQuade); both pilots survived.

 Takeoff and crash

 As the aircraft became airborne from runway 23 (since removed), a sharp yaw was experienced while the first officer reduced power at an altitude of approximately 100 ft.
 Almost immediately, the fire warning light for the number one engine illuminated; however, the fire warning bell never sounded.
 At this point, the first officer is thought to have throttled down the number one engine.
 The captain had only noted the loss of power shown by the BMEP gauge, but never saw the fire warning light; he pulled the mixture to idle cutoff.

 As the first officer reached for the manual feathering button, the captain stopped him.
 The captain indicated that the autofeather device would feather the no. 1 prop.
 This never occurred, due to the throttle lever being retarded to a position aft of the switches that arm the auto-feathering system.
 The no. 1 prop created sufficient drag, causing the aircraft to continue to yaw to the left.
 At only 1690 ft past the runway's end, the aircraft crashed at 7:20 PM.

 The fire warning appears to have been caused by an exhaust connector clamp failure.
 Hot exhaust gases were blown directly onto an overheat detector.